Contrast-Security-OSS/docs/content/installation/java/server/WebSphere.md

 -->

-## Getting Started
+## Add Contrast with WebSphere

-If you launch WebSphere yourself, you'll have to add Contrast's JVM parameter to the ***server.xml*** file in your cell directory, i.e.
+If you launch WebSphere yourself, you must add Contrast's JVM parameter to the *server.xml* file in your cell directory:

 ```
 ${WEBSPHERE_DIR}\AppServer\profiles\AppSrv01\config\cells\<CellName>\nodes\<NodeName>\servers\server1\server.xml